reactioncommerce/reaction/docs/faq.md

 In localization (l10n), this can also mean different pricing, taxes, etc., for different regions, so pricing is at the variant level not at the product level.
 This is even true with just one language when you have “Blue XXL” being more expensive than “Green XL."

-### Have you tested Reaction on large shops with "1,000s" of products?
+### Have you tested Reaction on large shops with thousands of products?

 We've done general performace testing and will be doing thorough testing as part of our Beta release.